alexszeliga/hexo-dev-blog/source/_posts/Using-laravel-queues-and-events.md

 I made two changes to the class as created by artisan.

 1. I had the class implement `ShouldBroadcast`
-2. I changed the `broadcastOn` method to return single channel instead of an array of channels, with the default being private.
+2. I changed the `broadcastOn` method to return a single channel instead of an array of channels, with the default being private.

 For a chat or other peer-to-peer style socket communication, you will want to make sure that the correct client is being communicated with and that they are authorized to be on the channel, but for updating a web page after an insert, using a public channel allows comments created by one user to show up in real-ish time for a second user viewing the same page.